ResetXPDR/MSFS_AutoFPS/README.md

 Based on muumimorko's idea and code in MSFS_AdaptiveLOD, as further developed by Fragtality in DynamicLOD, myself in DynamicLOD_ResetEdition and MSFS2020_AutoFPS and with inspiration from changes suggested by kayjay1c6b from his MSFS2024_AutoFPS.<br/><br/>

 Now fully compatible with MSFS 2020 and 2024 in the one app, this app aims to improve the MSFS user experience by automatically changing key MSFS settings that impact MSFS performance and smoothness the most.
 It has an easy to use UI and provides features such as:<br/>
-- Automatic TLOD adjustment when in the air to either achieve and maintain a target FPS or to an altitude schedule, the latter as an expert option,
+- Automatic TLOD adjustment when in the air to either achieve and maintain a target FPS or to an altitude schedule,
-- A choice between VFR (GA) and IFR (Airliner) flight types, which defaults to settings suitable to each flight type and is fully customisable with four additional profiles available in Expert mode.
+- A choice between VFR (GA) and IFR (Airliner) flight types, which defaults to settings suitable to each flight type and in Expert mode is fully customisable with four additional profiles available.
 - Auto target FPS option, which is useful if you don't know what target FPS to choose or if your flight types are so varied that a single target FPS value is not always appropriate,
-- A greatly simplified non-expert default UI option that uses pre-defined settings for an automated experience suited to most user scenarios,
+- A greatly simplified Non-Expert default UI option that uses pre-defined settings for an automated experience suited to most user scenarios,
-- An Expert Option, which allows user customisation of the following:
+- An Expert mode Option, which allows user customisation of the following:
   - A choice of TLOD automation method, each suitable for different specific uses of the app, namely FPS Sensitivity, FPS Tolerance, Auto TLOD and FPS Cap,
   - Auto raising and lowering of the minimum or base TLOD option, depending on low altitude performance being either very favourable or poor respectively,
   - Auto lowering of the maximum or top TLOD at night option, reducing system workload by not having to draw distant scenery that can't be seen in the dark anyway,